Technigo/project-happy-thoughts-api/README.md

 - POST request to allow the user to increase the number of likes: /thoughts/:thoughtsId/like

-- DELETE request to allow the user to delete a message based on the given id: /thoughts/:thoughtsId/delete
+- DELETE request to allow the user to delete messages based on the given id: /thoughts/:thoughtsId/delete

 TECH STACK:
 Node.js